rajdeepgill05/JS-Design-Patterns-Front-End-Frameworks/assignment1.md

         4) The year the book was published.
 2) Your application should implement the Model-View-Octopus pattern.
 3) Users should be able to *add* a new book to the bookshelf with all the necessary information.
-4) Users should be able to *mark a book as `read`* using some sort of clickable element.
+4) Users should be able to *mark a book as `read`* using some sort of clickable element, which highlight the books image with a green border.

+Don't worry about the CSS, Design or Layout.
+The focus of this assignment is designing an app using the MVO pattern.